Don't Hold Your Breath

 "Don't Hold Your Breath" is a song by American singer Nicole Scherzinger, taken from her debut album, Killer Love (2011).
 The song began as a demo or reference track by American artists Timbaland and Keri Hilson, which leaked online in June 2010.
 It went through various iterations and versions which leaked ahead of its release in 2011.
 The final mixed and mastered version of "Don't Hold Your Breath" was released on March 10, 2011, through Interscope Records, preceding its parent album by one week.
 "Don't Hold Your Breath" was written by a trio of American songwriters: Josh Alexander, Toby Gad, and Billy Steinberg.
 It is an empowering independence anthem with lyrics that speak of rebuking the advances of an ex-lover, that features a pop and synth-pop production, with electro-pop beats and Eurodance stylings.
 Production was courtesy of Carl Falk, Rami and Steve Josefsson.

 Many music critics praised the dance-pop, pop music and synth-pop song for its brilliance and anthemic qualities, as well as the conviction and lyrics about independence and freedom.
 The song was also praised as a worthy successor to Killer Loves prior single "Poison" (2010).
-"Don't Hold Your Breath" topped both the Scottish Singles Chart and UK Singles Chart, as well as making top-five appearances in Australia and Ireland, and on the Billboard Euro Digital Songs chart.
+"Don't Hold Your Breath" topped the UK Singles Chart, as well as making top-five appearances in Australia and Ireland, and on the Billboard Euro Digital Songs chart.
 In the United Kingdom, it dethroned "Someone Like You" by Adele only to be replaced by the same song the following week.
 The former became Scherzinger's third UK chart topper behind her singles "Don't Cha" and "Stickwitu", released as part of the Pussycat Dolls.